Saad Khalid

-Saad Khalid was one of 17 people detained and arrested on June 2 and June 3, 2006, in the Greater Toronto Area in the 2006 Toronto terrorism arrests.
+Saad Khalid (born August 12, 1986) was one of 17 people detained and arrested on June 2 and June 3, 2006, in the Greater Toronto Area in the 2006 Toronto terrorism arrests.

 He was involved with a group of people suspected in the planning of coordinated bombing attacks against targets in southern Ontario.
 He was the first to plead guilty to intent to cause an explosion, while seven others were acquitted and five others, including a juvenile, were also convicted.

 Khalid's guilty plea can be viewed in R. v.
 Khalid, 2009 CanLII 44274 (ON SC).

 Life

 Khalid was born August 12, 1986, in Saudi Arabia to Pakistani parents.
 Khalid moved to Canada with his parents from Pakistan at the age of 8.
 He played in the Erin Mills Soccer Club league.

 He graduated from Meadowvale Secondary School, where he had started an Islamic Club and led Friday prayers in the lecture hall, which he attended with fellow arrestees Fahim Ahmad and Zakaria Amara.
 He was known among students for lecturing others not to take illegal drugs, or get in fights.
 He enrolled and was accepted to University of Toronto in Mississauga.